National Insurance for the self-employed

-Class 2 national insurance is due to be abolished as from 6 April 2018.
+Class 2 national insurance is due to be abolished but plans have been shelved until 2019.

 Once you start self employment you become liable to pay Class 2 National Insurance.

 Most people will pay class 2 National Insurance along with class 4 National Insurance and income tax (in January self-assessment payments).
-People with profits of less than the Small Profit Threshold (£6,025 for 2017/18 and £5,065 for 2016-17), will not have to pay any class 2 National Insurance.
+People with profits of less than the Small Profit Threshold (£6,205 for 2018/19 and £6,025 for 2017/18 ), will not have to pay any class 2 National Insurance.
 They will not need to claim an exemption in advance.

 In some case, you may wish to voluntarily pay class 2 National Insurance.
 This can be done on the self-assessment tax return.